Lobster stew: Spain

 This dish is only available during spring and summer, because the local lobsters are protected and can only be captured between March and August.

-A very similar recipe which also includes saffron, green peppers, wine and brandy can be called langosta a la catalana.
+A very similar recipe which also includes saffron, green peppers, wine and brandy can be called langosta a la catalana (Spanish for 'Catalan-fashioned spiny lobster').
 Another recipe involves a sauce of lobster blood and chocolate.

 New England

 Lobster stew, along with the lobster roll, is one of the most popular lobster dishes in Maine.
+The ingredient species is the local American lobster (Homarus americanus).
 It is similar to New England clam chowder in that it is based on milk.
 Unlike most Maine lobster dishes, it uses shelled lobster meat.